iPhone SE vs. iPhone 11 comparison: Which new iPhone should you buy?

 With a four-year gap between the new iPhone SE and the older one, Apple went to town with the upgrades.
 That includes wireless charging, better camera specs and water resistance.
 (Unfortunately, for wired headphone users, the new iPhone SE doesn't have a headphone jack.)
 If you're looking for a new iPhone but want to save as much money as possible, the iPhone SE is your best bet -- you'll save $300 outright compared to the price of the iPhone 11 (which costs $699, £729 or AU$1,199).

 The iPhone 11 costs $300 more than the iPhone SE.
-Despite having many of the same internal specs, however, it's main advantages are twofold: It's got a bigger screen (6.1 inches vs. 4.7, measured diagonally) and it packs better camera specs all around (2x optical zoom, a second wide-angle lens and a better selfie camera, for starters).
+Despite having many of the same internal specs, however, its main advantages are twofold: It's got a bigger screen (6.1 inches versus 4.7, measured diagonally) and it packs better camera specs all around (2x optical zoom, a second wide-angle lens and a better selfie camera, for starters).

 Need more specificity?
 Here's an in-depth walkthrough of how the differences in the 2 iPhones stack up.